SteveMacenski/slam_toolbox/README.md

 `use_scan_barycenter` - Whether to use the barycenter or scan pose

-`minimum_travel_heading` - Minimum changing in heading to justify an update
+`minimum_travel_heading` - Minimum changing in heading before processing a new scan into the map

 `scan_buffer_size` - The number of scans to buffer into a chain, also used as the number of scans in the circular buffer of localization mode